featherenvy/botvana/README.md

-## Botvana trading engine
+# Botvana trading engine

 Botvana is a distributed, event-driven and open-source trading system built using Rust.
+The goals are to build trading engine that is:

+-   Fast by default: all choices made during design and development favor more performant solution where it's available.
+-   Reliable: Botvana is built using Rust and leverages its ownership and type system, and concurency model.
+-   Easy to operate: Ease of deployment, updating and operating the platform is a first class concern.

-The project is still in its infancy.
+Note: The project is still in its infancy.

+## Overview

+Botvana is built using these components:

+-   `botnode`: trading bot
+-   `Botvana-server`: coordination server
+-   `botvana`: shared definitions
+-   `station-egui`: control application

 ### Development Prerequisites